Building Hope Mission

 We, Educators of America, believe in human development.
 Building the capacities of others so they are the ones coming up with the solution.
 This provides ownership, buy-in, and most importantly, sustainability.
 The Building Hope Project program is twofold.
 First, to build the capacities of men, women, and children who seek to find solutions to obstacles in their communities and two, to provide Americans the opportunity to share their expertise with an international audience while encouraging relationship building, increasing empathy, and decreasing ethnocentric behavior.

-Our Building Hope Project
+Our Building Hope Projects

 Namibia 2019